This Cauliflower and Carrot Gratin may look more indulgent than it really is, fear not, it may taste sinfully rich, but it's actually quite light.

 When Sargento suggested I created recipes inspired by theirs (which I have done before) this one caught my eye.
 I have made some really big changes to it, but the main idea of a creamy broccoli dish topped with delicious melted cheddar remains.
-I have just made it a little healthier.
+I have just made it a bit different and easier.

-Broccoli, carrots, milk, onions, garlic, parsley, all products of the beautiful hidden valley.
+Broccoli, carrots, milk, onions, garlic, parsley, all products of the beautiful hidden valley of Constanza, from where we just came from.
 But even if you cannot get yours from there, it doesn't matter, just imagine yourself in Constanza while chewing this creamy wonder.
 Sargento® Shredded Reduced Sodium Mild Cheddar Cheese is the perfect finishing touch for it.

 We had this as a late lunch (or "dunch" as we call it), something we do a lot in the summer, when things move slowly for us on account of the heat, and I refuse to spend too much time in the kitchen.
 I served it with just bread, but this makes a perfect side dish for BBQs.
 The cheese will convince even the most reluctant child that this is a dish worth digging into.